-The Intercollegiate Athletics of Union County College is a member of the National Junior College Athletic Association and competes in the Garden State Athletic Conference and Region XIX.
+Union County College is a member of the National Junior College Athletic Association and competes in the Garden State Athletic Conference and Region XIX.
 Participation is based on academic standing and athletic ability.
-The College offers the following intercollegiate sports: men's and women's basketball, men's and women's soccer, men's and women's track and field, men's and women's cross country, men's baseball, men's lacrosse, women's volleyball, women's softball, cheerleading, and co-ed golf.
-Women's basketball is a Division II sport and it offers athletic scholarships.
-Men's lacrosse is a Division I sport and it offers some athletic scholarships.
+The College offers a variety of intercollegiate sports.
+The Fall includes Women's Volleyball, Men's/Women's Soccer and Cross Country.
+The Spring includes Men's Lacrosse, Men's/Women's Track and Field, Baseball and Softball.
+The Winter includes Men's/Women's Basketball and Women's Bowling.

 The College's intercollegiate athletic colors are red, white and black.
 The College mascot is the owl.
 Admission for home contests is free.
 The Office of the Dean of College Life is responsible for intercollegiate athletics.
 The College Life Office is located in the Campus Center Building on the Cranford Campus.
-The majority of the College's opponents are community colleges in the tri-state area; however, teams occasionally compete with 4-year junior varsity teams.